UMAprotocol/launch-emp/README.md

 ## Run the deployment script on a mainnet fork

 It's a good idea to try out your deployment on a fork before running it on mainnet.
 This will allow you to run the deployment in a forked environment and interact with it to ensure it works as expected.
+To do this, you will use [Gananche](https://www.trufflesuite.com/ganache), a tool that allows for the creation of local Ethereum test networks.

 Start ganache.